-As I have mentioned before, Christmas movies are their own special brand of films.
+Christmas movies are their own special brand of films.
 Much of what makes them good is centered on how well they tie into this wonderful holiday season.
-You can’t separate them from the holiday and their success depends on that relationship to Christmas.
+You can’t separate them from the holiday, and their success depends on that relationship to Christmas.
 Jon Favreau’s “Elf” is a perfect example.
 Soaked with Christmas lore, “Elf” captures the sentimental spirit of Christmas within its clever and often times hilarious story.
 “Elf” is inseparable from Christmas and your perception of the holiday will naturally impact your perception of this movie.
 That’s probably why I can forgive its few flaws and appreciate it as a true holiday treat.

-There are also some really good and committed supporting performances worth mentioning.
-I love James Caan as Buddy’s real father.
-He’s a shrewd children’s book publisher who spends more time with his work than with his wife and young son.
-Caan is perfect for the role.
-I also really liked the lovely Zooey Deschanel as a Gimbel’s department store worker who catches Buddy’s eye.
-Like Buddy’s father, she too has lost her Christmas spirit, something that Buddy is eager to help her rediscover.
-Even the often times annoying Ed Asner is a nice fit as Santa Claus and Faizon Love has several funny scenes as Gimbel’s toy department manager.
-It’s a wonderful supporting cast who have a lot of fun with what they’re doing.
+Then there’s the terrific and committed supporting performances.
+I especially love James Caan as Buddy’s real father, Walter Hobbs.
+He’s a shrewd children’s book publisher who spends more time at work than with his wife (Mary Steenburgen) and his young son (Daniel Tay).
+Then there’s Zooey Deschanel as Jovie, a Gimbel’s department store worker who catches Buddy’s eye.
+Much like Walter, she’s in desperate need of some Christmas spirit, something that Buddy has in spades.
+Ed Asner is a wonderful fit as Santa Claus, and Faizon Love has several great scenes as the Gimbels toy department manager.

-“Elf” is pure absurd silliness and I thoroughly enjoy it each time I see it.
-Even if you aren’t a Will Ferrell fan, something I can easily relate to, you’ll find this to be a fun holiday treat.
-It’s fairly simple and it does go heavy in the sentimentality at the end.
-But it’s also a warm and clever film that serves as great family friendly entertainment.
-Now I fully realize that this may not be up everyone’s alley, but for many others this is a picture that has become a true “must watch” movie of the Christmas season.
+“Elf” is utterly absurd and unashamedly silly and I say that as a compliment.
+Even if you aren’t a Will Ferrell fan, he’s an absolute blast in this fun and festive holiday treat.
+It may be handcuffed by its Christmas movie boundaries, and it certainly dips into sentimentality at the end.
+But it’s such a warm and clever film; one with plenty of good gags and family-friendly laughs.
+It may not be up everyone’s alley.
+But for many, it’s a film that has become one of the “must watch” movies of the Christmas season.
 That’s certainly the case at our house.